COVESA/vehicle_signal_specification/BUILD.md

 Before writing your own parser it could be an idea to check if a suitable parser already has been created as part of [VSS-Tools](https://github.com/COVESA/vss-tools).
-This repository use some of the tools in VSS-Tools during Continuous Integration, and we also provide generated artifacts (CSV, Franca IDL, Graphql, DDS IDL, JSON, Yaml) for each [release](https://github.com/COVESA/vehicle_signal_specification/releases).
+This repository use some of the tools in VSS-Tools during Continuous Integration, and we also provide generated artifacts (CSV, Graphql, DDS IDL, JSON, Yaml) for each [release](https://github.com/COVESA/vehicle_signal_specification/releases).
 The sections below provide some guidance on how to use VSS-Tools to convert the VSS standard catalog.
 Before creating a Pull Requst towards this repository it is recommended that you verify that your modified catalog